cayesoneira/ProgrammingInScientificEnvironment/DockerHandsOnSession_Guide.md

                 python3-scipy \
                 python3-pandas \
                 python3-astropy \
-                pyhton3-healpy \
+                python3-healpy \
             && rm -rf /var/lib/apt/list/*

         # Avoid the kernel crashing likely due to the PID reaping problem
         ...
+---
 ## 3. Detach mode

-Containers can run interactively (then needs the `-it` options), and in detach mode, using the `-d` option.
+*Containers can run interactively (then needs the `-it` options), and in detach mode, using the `-d` option.
 You can attach to a detached container with `attach` command.
-You can detach an interactive container using the CRTL^P CTRL^Q sequence.
+You can detach an interactive container using the CRTL^P CTRL^Q sequence.*
+- We enter the interactive mode to use Python3 running the command we used before and it attachs us automaticaly:

+        docker run -it 027f9d7572af
+- But if run it in detach mode we do not get into the terminal of the container:

+        docker run -it -d 027f9d7572af
+- But we could attach whenever we want to use Python inside the container again:

+        docker attach wonderful_wilbur
+---
 ## 4. Create a  jupyter notebook

 Use image: jupyter/base-notebook:2022-08-01